Communications Technology - Master of Science (M.Sc.)

-- If applying from China, Vietnam or Mongolia: Original APS-certificate from the "Akademische Prüfstelle" at the German Embassy
+- If applying from China or Vietnam: Original APS-certificate from the "Akademische Prüfstelle" at the German Embassy

 Please note that we only accept applications using the "Communications Technology"-specific application form.
 Applications in any other format or those which have not been pre-evaluated will be summarily rejected.
 Full applications have to be posted by postal mail to the following address:

 Faculty of Engineering, Computer Science and Psychology

 E-mail attachments are not acceptable.

 After evaluation of your documents, and upon positive decision on your application, the University of Ulm will send you a letter of admission (Zulassung).

 If you want Educational Testing Service (ETS) to report the TOEFL score directly to us: The University of Ulm's Institutional Code is 8407

 However, if you use the following address (instead of the code) the TOEFL score will be sent directly to the Communications Technology office:

 I do not have TOEFL score now.
 Can I send the TOEFL score later?